 - Mathematics, specifically courses in data structures, linear algebra and algorithm analysis

 Massive Open Online Courses (MOOCs) — Students who realize that they have functional knowledge gaps prior to applying for admission to a master’s program in data science may choose to enroll in MOOCs.
 These online programs offer students courses in the form of video lectures, interactive problems, and professorial support.
 MOOCs offer you the flexibility to study on your own schedule and the opportunity to put together your own tailored curriculum to address any skills gaps you feel you have.

 Earning a Master’s Degree in Data Science in South Carolina

-Online data science master’s programs can be quite beneficial to South Carolinians who want to get into the field without relocating or facing the challenge of full-time coursework while holding down a regular job.
+Online data science master’s programs offer a lot of options to South Carolinians who want to get into the field without relocating or facing the challenge of full-time coursework while holding down a regular job.
 Some South Carolina graduate schools offer related degrees that may lend themselves to a data science career.
 Examples of degrees available to bachelor’s-educated tech professionals in South Carolina include: